fastforwardlabs/analyzing_headlines_with_spacy/README.md

 ## Instructions

 To run the notebook, start a Python 3 Jupyter notebook server.
-Library and dependencies are installed inline in the notebook.
+Library and model dependencies are installed inline in the notebook.

 Happy hacking!